Opinion: 3 Reasons to Consider SaaS for Quality Management Software

-Often, IT backlog is a bottleneck to getting things done.
-So often we hear about application owners (i.e. QMS and regulatory compliance) scrapping for time from the IT group.
+Often, the IT backlog is a bottleneck to getting things done.
+So often we hear about application owners (i.e. QMS and regulatory compliance) scrapping for the time from the IT group.
 I wish I had a tally of how many times I’ve heard IT departments refer to other groups in their organization as their “customers.”
-I’m not bashing on IT groups here; just pointing out that in the modern corporate world, IT has defined itself as a “customer service” organization.
+I’m not bashing IT groups here; just pointing out that in the modern corporate world, IT has defined itself as a “customer service” organization.
 Admittedly, IT does have a vested interest in keeping things running for customers.
-However, consider that IT also has many critical non-customer facing application support functions and that changes how things work.
+However, consider that IT also has many critical non-customer-facing application support functions and that changes how things work.

 Ultimately, there’s a whole different tilt when a SaaS provider provides a service.
-The SaaS provider’s paycheck directly depends on providing all services reliably, regardless of whether the service is customer facing or not.
-There’s more of a vested interest in rapid deployment, fixing problems faster, providing higher SLAs and going the extra mile to make happy customers.
+The SaaS provider’s paycheck directly depends on providing all services reliably, regardless of whether the service is customer-facing or not.
+There’s more of a vested interest in rapid deployment, fixing problems faster, providing higher SLAs, and going the extra mile to make happy customers.
 If a SaaS provider makes a mistake, it costs directly and dearly.
 Plus, SaaS providers know how to install, run and maintain cloud-based software more knowledgeably than any bare metal IT group.

 Professionals know SaaS for Quality Management Software